There are only so many hours in the day, and I would guess you don’t want a significant portion of them spent creating content.

 A benefits section within a blog post may be a few hundred words.
 For blogging and SEO, this usually isn’t enough for a full post on its own.
 However, for email, it certainly is, and maybe a bit more.

-Sequences and automations also benefit from repurposing as they typically only focus on one core area of your business or offer.
+Sequences and automations also benefit from repurposing, as they typically focus on a single core area of your business or offer.

 Have a blog post on that already?

 Take the best parts and core concepts and repurpose them.
-Then, you can link the very same blog at the end of the email to provide users with a way to gain more information.
+Then, you can link the same blog at the end of the email to give users a way to learn more.

 Use the Post Itself as Filler Content

-When working on emails for my clients that have structured formats, I cover the important elements first, and then sometimes find myself with one section left to fill.
+When working on emails for clients with structured formats, I cover the important elements first, and sometimes end up with one section left to fill.

 New blog posts or older relevant posts make great content fillers.
-This means simply grabbing a snippet from the blog and using it alongside its headline to create an organic, already-written CTA for your blog or site.
+This means simply grabbing a blog snippet and pairing it with its headline to create an organic, already-written CTA for your blog or site.

 While the link may push users to that blog specifically, strategic internal linking throughout your posts can guide them to important service pages and products.